Accident Fatalities Are Increasing Across America

 According to a report by the National Safety Council, 2015 was the deadliest year for drivers since 2008.
 The report, cited here in an article on NPR notes several troubling statistics.
 Traffic fatalities had been falling for several years in a row, before suddenly, and sharply, rising in 2015.
 The rise in fatalities was wide-spread, with 37 states reporting increases from 2014, suggesting that the rise was not the result of a single factor, like bad weather.
 The report also noted that although lower gas prices had resulted in more drivers hitting the roads, and that this was likely a significant factor in the increase, the rise in fatalities exceeded the increase in miles driven, so this factor alone cannot explain the increase.
 The rise in fatalities, on a percentage basis, was the largest seen in over 50 years and comes in the midst of new cars being equipped with modern safety features, like rear-view cameras, multiple airbags, and proximity sensors.

 Why The Increase in Fatalities

 So what is behind this dramatic jump in fatalities?
-The study leaves the question unanswered, but theorizes that a stronger economy may have resulted in more young drivers hitting the roads.
+The study leaves the question unanswered but theorizes that a stronger economy may have resulted in more young drivers hitting the roads.
 The study also theorizes that drunk driving may be a factor, and suggests that additional information will likely show that drunk (or drugged) driving continues to play a role in a large number of fatal traffic accidents.
-Other authors have noted that driving while distracted may be an even-more serious problem than drunk driving, with one study stating that texting while driving is 6 times more likely than drunk driving to result in an accident (although drunk driving remains far more likely to result in fatal accidents.
+Other authors have noted that driving while distracted may be an even more serious problem than drunk driving (although drunk driving remains far more likely to result in fatal accidents).

 The answers will probably become more clear as more data comes in.
 But as we wait on that data, are there things we can do to make the roads safer?